microsoft/BotFramework-Composer/docs/concept-events-and-triggers.md

 In the example below, a similar book-flight intent is defined.
 However, this will _only_ match the very narrow pattern "book flight to [somewhere]", whereas the LUIS recognizer will be able match a much wider variety of messages.

 Follow the steps to define triggers with [Regular Expressions](https://regexr.com/) recognizer:
-1. In the property editor of your selected dialog, choose **Regular Expression** as recognizer type for your trigger.
+1. In the properties panel of your selected dialog, choose **Regular Expression** as recognizer type for your trigger.
 2. In the language understanding editor, create [Regular Expression](https://regexr.com/) **intents** and **pattern** as shown in the screenshot below:

 ![regular_expression_recognizer](./media/events_triggers/regular_expression_recognizer.png)